hackathonismb/ExoDATA/README.md

 ## Questions
 What are the easy wins?
 iCn3D has many capabilities for displaying data, what can we use now?
+That is have menu items call existing display types Area concepts: Surface displays, wire frames, water Chemical concepts: Display, colors ...

 ## Example data types
 Motion ranges and envelops from molecular simulations / molecular dynamics